 You could also donate your food scraps via ShareWaste, a website which connects people to others in their local area who are happy to receive food waste for their own composting purposes.

 In our home, we initially started off with a Bokashi bin but then upgraded to a worm farm (I wish we’d done this sooner).
-Stay tuned, as I will be covering this in more detail in a future blog.

 Find your local bulk food store